Roadmap

 fixed

-CoalitionConfigproduces a fixed fingerprint, and that each included citizen’s fingerprint is unchanged by coalition membership. - Mixed-composition tests.
+CoalitionConfigproduces a fixed fingerprint, and that each included member’s fingerprint is unchanged by coalition membership. - Mixed-composition tests.
 A coalition with zero lattices and two standalone organisms derives correctly; a coalition with two lattices and zero organisms derives correctly; mixes derive correctly.

 - Module-helper tests.
 Helpers return